-Though the housing market is a bit sluggish at the beginning of 2018, it should accelerate as we move forward through the year.
+Though the housing market is sluggish at the beginning of 2018, it should accelerate as we progress through the year.
 This should result in a more competitive environment and higher home prices.

 Important to Work with a Top Mortgage Broker

-As an improving economy pushes up home prices and interest rates, it’s more important to select a top mortgage broker to help you buy a home.
-Because, a good mortgage broker can give you a competitive advantage in a strong housing market with low inventory.
+As an improving economy pushes home prices and interest rates, selecting a top mortgage broker to help you buy a home is more important.
+Because a good mortgage broker can give you a competitive advantage in a strong housing market with low inventory.

 Homebuyers using a mortgage broker with a reputation for doing rigorous mortgage pre-approvals have more credibility with Realtors and sellers.
-Therefore, these homebuyers are in a better position to negotiate on price, especially since they often have the ability to close quickly.
+Therefore, these homebuyers are better positioned to negotiate on price, especially since they often can close quickly.